 Ph.D. students within the department do not register for classes through their ONE.UF student account.
 Contact the MCS Graduate Advisor to register.
 Although there are some minor variations depending on a student's background or circumstances, the first-year schedule is generally uniform, and set by the department faculty.
-Students may request enrollment in elective courses, however, registration is handled by the department Main Office, and will require approval from the student's major professor, supervisory committee, or from the MCS graduate advisor.
+Students may request enrollment in elective courses, however, registration is handled by the department Main Office, and will require approval from the student's major professor, supervisory committee, or from the MCS Graduate Advisor.

-Ph.D. students are required to take 24 credits per year, 9 per semester in the fall and spring, and 6 in the summer (MS Students may opt out of summer coursework).
+Ph.D. students are required to take 24 credits per year, 9 per semester in the fall and spring, and 6 in the summer.
 Any deviation from the required plan of study will require approval from your major professor (or supervisory committee) and/or the department chair.